CDS22-formula Ireland — the De Simone Formulation cited in ECCO IBD guidelines and AGA pouchitis guidelines, available nationwide in Ireland

 ECCO and AGA guideline evidence applies?
 Yes No No

-CDS22-formula DSM strain codes from public manufacturer documentation.
+CDS22-formula NCIMB strain codes from the current product label.
 Current VSL#3 strain codes from publicly available label information.
 Vivomixx Neo described as a different formulation based on manufacturer materials.
+Three strains were reclassified as taxonomy advanced: the strains formerly named Bifidobacterium longum and Bifidobacterium infantis are now classified as Bifidobacterium animalis subsp. lactis, and the strain formerly named Lactobacillus delbrueckii subsp. bulgaricus is now Lactobacillus helveticus.
+This is a change of scientific name only, confirmed by the formulation's developer; the strains themselves are unchanged.
 Always verify against current manufacturer documentation before making clinical decisions.

 Verification Method